Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 Single Mutation Multipliers — Complete Reference Table

 Every mutation below has a defined multiplier that is applied to a crop's base Sheckle value.
-Celestial provides a 120x multiplier, currently the second-highest standard mutation available.
-Voidtouched mutation applies the highest multiplier (135x) currently obtainable in Grow a Garden.
+Abyssal is the highest mutation at 240x (combination of Eclipsed + Voidtouched), followed by Voidtouched (135x) and Celestial (120x).
 Use this table as your stacking baseline — the higher the individual multipliers you combine, the larger the resulting stack.

 | Mutation | Multiplier | Rarity | Category | Tier |